jorgenskogmo/figma-klik-adaptive-colors/README.md

 ## klik-adaptive-colors

-Tool to generate color-swatches in Figma from a Leonardo.io URL.
+Tool to generate color-swatches in Figma from a Leonardo (leonardocolor.io) URL.

 ---